-Whereas users of Magento Enterprise Edition can experience official support from the Magento team via email or live-chat with well-trained support agents.
+Users of Magento Enterprise Edition can experience official support from the Magento team via email or live chat with well-trained support agents.

 Like Magento, BigCommerce users also have a choice of BigCommerce Help Center to search for the discussions of concerned topics.
 Being a paid platform, BigCommerce also offers 24/7 official support via call, email, or live chat with support staff who deeply understand the platform.

 Since Magento is written on PHP, the platform is fully customizable according to your needs.